Information for AOD report writers on the panel

 If a lawyer requests a report, they will contact you directly.

 The court registry or lawyer will send you an engagement letter, which will include the fixed rate, relevant case details and report due date.
-The due date will be 13 working days before the scheduled sentencing date.
+The due date is 13 working days before the scheduled sentencing date.

 Information about travel and any other additional expenses is in the AOD Standard Terms and Conditions [PDF, 329 KB]